-The Office of the Provost and Office of Postdoctoral Affairs at the University of Florida are pleased to invite applications for the John J. and Katherine C. Ewel Postdoctoral Fellowship Program in Ecology and Environmental Science in the Tropics and Subtropics.
-Call for Applications - Due: January 9, 2022
+The application period for the 2024 - 2026 John J. and Katherine C. Ewel Postdoctoral Fellowship Program in Ecology and Environmental Science in the Tropics and Subtropics will open May 2023.

 The John J. and Katherine C. Ewel Postdoctoral Fellowship Program in Ecology and Environmental Science in the Tropics and Subtropics will enable a recent doctoral recipient to study tropical or subtropical ecology and environmental sciences at the University of Florida (UF).
 The Fellow will conduct research for two years with a UF faculty member in any department, in any subdiscipline of ecology or environmental science.
 The fellowship is intended to advance science and enrich the scope and depth of research credentials of both the Fellow and the faculty mentor.
 A successful application will be based on a partnership between the applicant and the mentor that builds on the strengths of both.
 Evidence of joint development of the research proposal is key.